-ED 310 Assessment for Learning (Spring)
+ED 310 Assessment for Learning (Spring) 3 hrs.

 A study of various methods of assessment in the context of teaching and learning.
 Students learn to construct and evaluate selected-response tests, constructed-response tests, performance, portfolio, and affective assessments.
-Attention is given to administering and interpreting standardized educational tests and evaluating individual variations within the educational setting.
-Prerequisite: PY 220.
+Attention is given to administering and interpreting standardized educational tests and evaluating Individual variations within the educational setting.
+Prerequisite: PY 220, EC/EM/ES 300, ME 302, HPE 300, or admission into the SOE.

-EC/EM/ES 350 Educational Media and Technology (Fall, Spring)
+EC/EM/ES/ME 350 Educational Media and Technology (Fall, Spring) 3 hrs.

 A study focusing on the integration of educational media, computers, and technology into the curriculum to facilitate the teaching and learning process.
 Emphasis is placed upon criteria for the selection and evaluation of software, media, and audiovisual equipment and the use of various methods to implement software applications in the content areas.
-Prerequisites: PY 220, EC/EM/ES 300, ME 302; or admission into the SOE.
+Prerequisites: PY 220 and EC/EM/ES/HPE 300, ME 302; or admission into the SOE.

-ED 403 Introduction to Exceptional Children (Fall)
+ED 403 Introduction to Exceptional Children (Fall) 3 hrs.

 A survey of the intellectual, emotional and physical exceptionalities of gifted and challenged children served in inclusive classroom settings.
 Related topics include relevant laws, identification and referral procedures, characteristics and etiology, and modifications of teaching practices.
-Prerequisite: PY 220 and EC/EM/ES 300, HPE 320, ME 302; or admission into the SOE.
+Prerequisite: PY 220 and EC/EM/ES/HPE 300, ME 302, or admission into the SOE.